tobylockley/overture-drivers/dev/sony_bravia/readme.md

   - Firing "getChannel" when put in DTV mode to increase UI response speed.
   - Updated onFrame to also accept "notify" frames.
   - Fixed a bug that prevented polling functions from firing immediately on connection.

+### 1.0.6
+  - Removed nickname feature.
+Can use overtures in-built enum labels instead.